Tips for your child’s skincare routine

 Simply follow the instructions, you’ll probably only need a few drops in your wash basin.
 Smells great and it’s relaxing and helpful for babies to fall asleep fast.

-6-Washing baby’s clothes
+7-Washing baby’s clothes

 Try washing your baby’s clothes and blankets with a gentle skin sensitive detergent.
 We always had seperate washes when my son was younger, one for ours and one for his.
-Regular detergents and fabric softeners should not be used because they can cause skin irritation, in younger children.

 We also dissolved the baby detergent in warm water and added it afterward in the machine washing.
 If possible, sun drying is highly suggested for baby’s clothing and bedding,

-7-pay that ‘extra buck’ for organic baby lotion
+8-pay that ‘extra buck’ for organic baby lotion

-Baby lotions can be substituted for organic baby lotions to keep your baby’s skin hydrated.
+Baby lotions can be substituted for organic baby lotions to keep your baby’s delicate skin hydrated.
 However, be careful to watch for any indications of redness or irritation as a baby’s skin is very sensitive.
 It’s recommended to try any type of oil or cream on a small part of the baby’s arm before applying it to the whole body.

 Paying a few extra bucks for that organic or hypoallergenic lotion/cream is the best bet(in our case we loved and still love Cetaphil.)

-8-Sanitizing cloth diapers
+9-Sanitizing cloth diapers

 To guarantee that no harmful germs survive in cloth diapers, soak them in a 65°C or hotter water bath and then dry them in direct sunlight, as both ultraviolet light and natural bleaching and sterilizing effects.